Code Agent

 |---|---|

-| +Apply when the success criterion is executable — a failing test that must pass, a build that must compile, a benchmark that must hit a target — so each iteration gets unambiguous feedback from the runtime. | −When the desired change spans many subsystems and depends on judgement no test encodes, the loop converges on patches that pass tests without solving the problem. |
+| +Use this when the success criterion is executable (a failing test that must pass, a build that must compile, a benchmark that must hit a target) so each iteration gets unambiguous feedback from the runtime. | −When the desired change spans many subsystems and depends on judgement no test encodes, the loop converges on patches that pass tests without solving the problem. |

-| +Use where the change is local enough to fit a sandboxed loop: bug fixes scoped by a stack trace, refactors with characterisation tests, ticket-shaped work with clear acceptance steps. | −Without a hermetic sandbox and a step budget, the agent will mutate state, exhaust an API quota, or rewrite history; the same loop running on a developer's laptop is a footgun. |
+| +Justified where the change is local enough to fit a sandboxed loop: bug fixes scoped by a stack trace, refactors with characterisation tests, ticket-shaped work with clear acceptance steps. | −Without a hermetic sandbox and a step budget, the agent will mutate state, exhaust an API quota, or rewrite history; the same loop running on a developer's laptop is a footgun. |

-| +Reach for it when the agent will run dozens of read-edit-test cycles per task and a custom Agent-Computer Interface (line-numbered viewer, structured edit verbs, syntax-checked patches) earns its keep over a raw shell. | −When the task is exploratory ("understand this codebase") rather than transformative, a chat-mode read-only assistant is cheaper and less destructive than booting the edit-test loop. |
+| +A good fit when the agent will run dozens of read-edit-test cycles per task and a custom Agent-Computer Interface (line-numbered viewer, structured edit verbs, syntax-checked patches) earns its keep over a raw shell. | −When the task is exploratory ("understand this codebase") rather than transformative, a chat-mode read-only assistant is cheaper and less destructive than booting the edit-test loop. |

-| +Prefer it when the diff stays reviewable by a human at the end — the loop is a faster path to a candidate change, not a substitute for the merge gate. |
+| +Useful when the diff stays reviewable by a human at the end.
+The loop is a faster path to a candidate change, not a substitute for the merge gate. |

 In the wild